Economy of Svalbard: Fishing and hunting

 Svalbard has historically been a base for both whaling and fishing.
 Norway claimed a 200 NM exclusive economic zone (EEZ) around Svalbard in 1977, with 31688 km2 of internal waters and 770565 km2 of EEZ.
 Norway retains a restrictive fisheries policy in the zone, and the claims are disputed by Russia.

 Brewing

 Establishing a brewery on the Svalbard archipelago required a change of Norwegian law, which prohibited commercial production of alcoholic beverages there until 2014.
 Svalbard Bryggeri established production of several beers in Longyearbyen in 2015, after the law was changed.
-16% of the water used for brewing are thawed ice from the 2,000 year old Bogerbreen glacier.
+16% of the water used for brewing is thawed ice from the 2,000 year old Bogerbreen glacier.
 The brewery claims to be the northernmost brewery in the world.

 Taxation

 The Spitsbergen Treaty of 1920 established full Norwegian sovereignty over the archipelago.
 The islands are, unlike the Norwegian Antarctic territories, part of the Kingdom of Norway and not a dependency.
 The treaty came into effect in 1925, following the Svalbard Act.
 All forty signatory countries of the treaty have the right to conduct commercial activities on the archipelago without discrimination, although all activity is subject to Norwegian legislation.
 The treaty limits Norway's right to collect taxes to that of providing services on Svalbard.
 Therefore, Svalbard has a lower income tax than mainland Norway, and there is no value added tax.
 There is a separate budget for Svalbard to ensure compliance.
 Svalbard is a demilitarized zone, as the treaty prohibits the establishment of military installations.
 Norwegian military activity is limited to fisheries surveillance by the Norwegian Coast Guard.
 The treaty requires Norway to protect the natural environment.